 The Pomeranian has a double coat that sheds, and as such he is not a great pet for anyone who has dog allergies.
-The Yorkie, however, despite his long hair, is a hypoallergenic dog, which is great news if anyone if your family has dog allergies.
+The Yorkie, however, despite his long hair, does not shed and is considered a hypoallergenic dog by the AKC, which is great news if anyone in your family has dog allergies.

 The cost of the Pomeranian starts from $1,000 and the cost of a Yorkie starts from $800.
-The Pomeranian and the Yorkie eat the same amount of food per day, at around 1 to 1 ½ cups of food a day, so the cost of their nutritional needs is also the same in terms of pricing.
+The Pomeranian and the Yorkie eat the same amount of food per day, so the cost of their nutritional needs is also the same in terms of pricing.